Divided Supreme Court may allow Ohio voter purge policy

 A 2016 Reuters analysis found roughly twice the rate of voter purging in Democratic-leaning neighborhoods in Ohio’s three largest counties as in Republican-leaning neighborhoods.

-The plaintiffs include Larry Harmon, a software engineer and U.S. Navy veteran who was blocked from voting in a state marijuana initiative in 2015, and an advocacy group for the homeless.
+“I confess to doing that sometimes,” Breyer said of putting mailings in the trash.

-Dozens of voting rights activists gathered for a rally outside the courthouse before the arguments, with some holding signs displaying slogans such as “Every vote counts” and “You have no right to take away my right to vote.”
+Voting rights has become an important theme for the Supreme Court.
+In two other cases, it is examining whether electoral districts drawn by Republican lawmakers in Wisconsin and Democratic lawmakers in Maryland were devised to entrench the majority party in power in a manner that violated voters’ constitutional rights.
+That practice is called partisan gerrymandering.

-“This is about government trying to choose who should get to vote.
-We know that’s wrong,” U.S. Senator Sherrod Brown, a Democrat from Ohio, said at the rally.
+The plaintiffs in the Ohio case include Larry Harmon, a software engineer and U.S. Navy veteran who was blocked from voting in a 2015 marijuana initiative, and an advocacy group for homeless people.

 Reporting by Andrew Chung; Additional reporting by Lawrence Hurley; Editing by Will Dunham